Welcome to Araea

 From the Heavens, to the Far Deep

-Life hides from malignant stars and irradiated wastes, deep in the dark.
-While cosmic evils haunt the surface and the endless deeps, life clings to existence where-ever it can take hold.
+Cosmic evils haunt the surface and the endless deeps, with life clinging to existence where-ever it can take hold.

 Tone and Theme